-Directors are requested to declare their direct or indirect interests, if any, in any transactions to be considered at Board meetings and to withdraw from the meetings, as appropriate.
+Directors are requested, under the Code, to declare their direct or indirect interests, if any, in any transactions to be considered at Board meetings and to withdraw from the meetings, as appropriate.
 Any Director who may have a conflict of interest in a matter to be considered by the Board will abstain from voting on such matter.
-In respect of each financial reporting period, the Corporation will seek confirmation from the directors in respect of their material interests in transactions involving the Corporation or its subsidiaries.
-Material related party transactions between the Corporation and its counterparties where a Director is involved will be identified and disclosed in the notes to the financial statements.
+In respect of each financial reporting period, the Corporation will seek confirmation from the Directors in respect of their material interests in transactions involving the Corporation or its subsidiaries.
+Material related party transactions between the Corporation and its counterparties will be identified and disclosed in the notes to the financial statements every year in accordance with the Hong Kong Financial Reporting Standards.

-As at 31 December 2011, there were 18 Directors, all of whom were duly appointed by the Financial Secretary in his capacity as shareholder of the Corporation.
+As at 31 December 2013, there were 18 Directors, all of whom were duly appointed by the Financial Secretary in his capacity as shareholder of the Corporation.
 Information about the Directors is set out in the Report of the Directors published in the Annual Report and on the Corporation's website (www.hkmc.com.hk).
-All Directors other than the four Executive Directors are non-executive and are not actively involved in the dayto-day management of the Corporation.
-Non-Executive Directors, however, do play an important role in bringing their independent judgment and considerable knowledge and diverse expertise to the Board's deliberations, which in turn provide effective steer to Management in pursuit of the Corporation's policies.
+All Directors, other than the four Executive Directors, are non-executive and are not actively involved in the day-to-day management of the Corporation.
+Non-Executive Directors, however, do play an important role in bringing their independent judgment, considerable knowledge and diverse expertise to the Board's deliberations, which in turn provide effective steer to Management in pursuit of the Corporation's policies.
 The Corporation does not remunerate its Directors.